 At the core of the Sixth Form experience at Walthamstow Hall is an academic programme characterised by breadth and flexibility which enables each student to follow her own tailored path of academic study.
-Students are given the freedom to choose the subjects which they want to pursue at A Level or, in some instances, Cambridge Pre-U. Unusually, their choices are not constrained by pre-determined ‘blocks’ and the availability of courses is not determined according to how many students wish to study them.
+Students are given the freedom to choose the subjects which they want to pursue at A Level or, in the case of Music, Cambridge Pre-U. Unusually, their choices are not constrained by pre-determined ‘blocks’ and the availability of courses is not determined according to how many students wish to study them.
 Instead, students are free to select the subjects which play to their strengths, the subjects which will open the doors to their desired university destination and the subjects which they love.
 It is possible either to specialise in Arts or Sciences or to diversify, depending on where individual strengths and interests lie.

 Walthamstow Hall students achieve outstanding results by working closely with committed specialist Teachers in seminar-sized groups.
 These groups encourage discussion, build confidence, allow students to make optimum progress and equip them with the skills they need to thrive in the environment of independent work which lies ahead at university or on higher level apprenticeship schemes.